kav-institute/ddmdn/README.md

 <a name="requirements"></a>
 ### Requirements

 The framework uses the following system configuration.
-All specific python requirements can be found in the corresponding requirements.txt file and are already pre-installed in the provided docker container.
+All specific Python requirements are listed in the corresponding requirements.txt file and are already pre-installed in the provided Docker container.

 ```
 # Software